Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

 1.  **Go to the [Google Cloud APIs & Services Dashboard](https://console.cloud.google.com/apis/dashboard) for your `kamperhub-s4hc2` project.**

 2. Click **"Enable APIs and Services"** at the top.
-You must search for and enable the following **four APIs** one by one if they are not already enabled.
+You must search for and enable the following **five APIs** one by one if they are not already enabled.

 3.  **Search for and Enable "Maps JavaScript API"**:
     *   **Required for:** Displaying the interactive map in the Trip Planner.